LinUwUxCat/LinUwUxCat/README.md

 Heya!
-I'm LinuxCat, an 18yo student at IUT Informatique in Nantes, France!\
+I'm LinuxCat, a 19yo student at IUT Informatique in Nantes, France!\
 In university, I'm learning quite a lot of languages, including:
 - Golang (with, additionally, ebiten)
 - Kotlin